Configuration

 src/lib/env.ts

 This handles env var validation using Zod.
 If you add new environment variables, you should update this schema to match.
+Check out the Zod documentation for more details on how to modify it.

 const EnvSchema = z.object({